v2saumb/conferencecentral/README.md

 ## Profile
 The entity to store the Profile information

-	* displayName - the display name for the profile
+	* display_name - the display name for the profile
-	* mainEmail - main email address ussed for communication
+	* main_email - main email address ussed for communication
-	* teeShirtSize - Tshirt size for the user
+	* tee_shirt_size - Tshirt size for the user
-	* conferenceKeysToAttend - the conferences that the user has registered to attend
+	* conference_keys_to_attend - the conferences that the user has registered to attend
-	* sessionWishList - the sessions that the user wants to attend
+	* session_wish_list - the sessions that the user wants to attend

 **[Back to top](#table-of-contents)**
 ---